SamiPerttu/fundsp/README.md

 #### Waveshaping Modes

 These are arguments to the `shape` opcode.

-- `Clip`: Clip signal to -1...1.
-- `ClipTo(minimum, maximum)`: Clip signal between the two arguments.
-- `Tanh(hardness)`: Apply `tanh` distortion with configurable hardness.
-Argument to `tanh` is multiplied by the hardness value.
+Shapes `Atan`, `Clip`, `Softsign` and `Tanh` all have a slope of 1 at the origin when hardness is 1 and saturate in the range -1...1.

+- `Adaptive::new(timescale, inner)`: Apply adaptive normalizing distortion with smoothing `timescale` in seconds.
+Smoothing timescale is the time it takes for level estimation to move halfway to a new value.
+The argument to the `inner` shape is divided by the RMS level of the signal.
 - `Atan(hardness)`: Apply `atan` distortion with configurable hardness, with the output range scaled to -1...1.
 Argument to `atan` is multiplied by the hardness value.
+- `Clip(hardness)`: Multiply signal with hardness and then clamp it to -1...1.
+- `ClipTo(minimum, maximum)`: Clip signal between the two arguments.
+- `Crush(levels)`: Apply a staircase function with configurable number of levels per unit.
+- `SoftCrush(levels)`: Apply a smooth staircase function with configurable number of levels per unit.
 - `Softsign(hardness)`: Apply `softsign` distortion with configurable hardness.
 Argument to `softsign` is multiplied by the hardness value.
-- `Crush(levels)`: Apply a staircase function with configurable number of levels per unit.
-- `SoftCrush(levels)`: Apply a smooth staircase function with configurable number of levels per unit.
-- `AdaptiveTanh::new(timescale, hardness)`: Apply adaptive normalizing distortion with smoothing `timescale` in seconds.
-Smoothing timescale is the time it takes for level estimation to move halfway to a new value.
-Argument to `tanh` is multiplied by the hardness value and divided by the RMS level of the signal.
+- `Tanh(hardness)`: Apply `tanh` distortion with configurable hardness.
+Argument to `tanh` is multiplied by the hardness value.

 #### Metering Modes